Nima Shafeghdoost

 Nima Shafeghdoost (2006–2022; Persian: نیما شفیقدوست) was a 16-year-old Iranian student who was shot during the Mahsa Amini protests in Urmia, Iran.
 Fearing arrest by security forces he fled but was eventually caught.
 Iranian security forces refused to take him to the hospital.
 He died of his wounds in custody.

 Early life

 Nima Shafeghdoost spent his early years in Zindasht and lived with his family in Urmia, where he pursued his education.

 Incident and injuries

 During the Mahsa Amini protests in Urmia, Shafeghdoost was wounded by a gunshot.
 Fearing arrest, he sought refuge in the basement of his father's house while receiving medical attention.
 However, security forces eventually identified and detained him.
 Despite the severity of his injuries, authorities refrained from taking him to the hospital.

 Death

-On the 5th of October 2022, at the age of 16, Nima Shafeghdoost succumbed to his injuries while in custody.
+On 5 October 2022, at the age of 16, Nima Shafeghdoost succumbed to his injuries while in custody.
 Despite the condition of his body, authorities resisted transferring him to a hospital.
 After several days of being unaware of his fate, his family received his body from security authorities.